If you’re TTC, you’re probably wondering what you can expect at 4 DPO. Is it too soon for symptoms? Can you take a test? Let’s find out.

-You’re not to blame.
+You are not to blame.

 Reach out to others who are going through the same thing.

-In TTC circles, the TWW is the Two Week Wait between ovulation and your next expected period (cycles vary in length so this is by no means an exact Two Weeks).
+In TTC circles, the TWW is the two-week wait between ovulation and your next expected period (cycles vary in length so this is by no means an exact two weeks).

 It’s notorious for how very long it can feel.
 If you need help surviving it, head here.